 The Gigabyte WindForce GTX 760 is the company’s take on the new addition to the 700 series.
 It’s based off a core design that gone unused until now.
+If you’re not sold on this video card, take a look at the VisonTek Radeon R9 270x video card review.
 This is the same GK-104 chip at 28nm.
 However, the 760 is missing two streaming processors for a total of 6 instead of the 8 used in the past.
 It makes way for 1152 CUDA cores.
 Yet the card features 256-bit GDDR5 memory.
 Gigabyte has gone in and amped up a few bells and whistles when compared to the design reference sent to them from Nvidia.
 It still features 2GB of onboard RAM.
 But the Windforce clock speeds are now 1085Mhz base clock, which can Boost to 1150Mhz.
 The reference vanilla GTX 760 models will hit 980Mhz and boost to 1033Mhz comparatively.

 On the subject of Boost, the GTX 760 is making use of Nvidia’s Boost 2.0 tech.
 This time out the feature will consider temperatures.
 If the card maintains a sub 80-degrees then it can more easily achieve its highest base clock on load.
 With this card and its elevated clock speed, that will be a real boon to gamers looking to eke out as much muscle for their sub-$300 GPU buy.